TrintenP/ppft/README.md

 ## Installation:
 - Ensure that Python version installed is 3.12 or better:
     - `python --version`
+- Install uv package manager
+    - `pip install uv`
 - Clone GIT repo
     - `git clone https://github.com/TrintenP/ppft.git`
 - Change into Cloned repo
     - `cd ppft`
 - Create virtual environment
-    - `python -m venv .venv`
+    - `uv venv --python 3.12`
-- Activate virtual environment
+- Update virtual environment
-    - `.venv\Scripts\activate`
-- Install requirements
+    - `uv sync`
-    - `pip install -r requirements.txt`
-- Build the project
-    - `python -m build`
-- Install the project
-    - `pip install -e .`
+- Run commands (See Usage section)
+    - `uv run <command>`

 ## Usage
 This project will create a set of entry points that can be used in the console.

-`generate-docs`: Will automatically generate, and open, a local copy of documentation.

-`ppft-testing`: Will run the entire test suite for ppft, generate a coverage report, and open it.

 `run-ppft`: Will run ppft while parsing command line inputs.

 - Arguements:
     - TBA

+## Development Usage
+This section is to provide additional information for how to develop ppft further.

+Commands:
+`generate-docs`: Will automatically generate, and open, a local copy of documentation.

+`ppft-testing`: Will run the entire test suite for ppft, generate a coverage report, and open it.

+Adding / Removing packages:
+- uv add <packageName>
+- uv remove <packageName>

+Building project:
+- uv build --no-sources